 - or any other combination that you want

 This way, you can spend more money on what you care about and cut down on those items you do not.
-At this point, it will be good to figure out our hourly wage to make conscious spend or avoid decisions: How long does it take to earn what we spend on?.
+At this point, it will be good to figure out our hourly wage to make conscious spend-or-avoid decisions: How long does it take to earn what we spend on?.

 Common mistakes to avoid

-We are highlighting a few common mistakes made at this point that will save you years cleaning up the mess later.
+We are highlighting a few common mistakes made at this point that will save you years of cleaning up the mess later.
 You will be ahead of your peers, without spending more money, by simply avoiding these mistakes:

-- activities like trading in stocks and Futures and Options.
+- activities like trading in stocks or Futures and Options.
 Unless you have a lot of luck and effective processes, you will waste money and worse waste time that can be used to increase your human capital

 - investing without a plan in stocks and mutual funds.
 Please spend some researching and reading books on how to value companies and portfolio creation to avoid clutter and later clean-up.
 Given your small capital base, you will not be missing out any major gains by sitting out a few months learning

 - buying insurance plans that give money back or ULIPs which offer poor returns relative to mutual funds due to high costs

 - not knowing how much you spend.
 While everyone does not need a budget, you need to know both the major areas where money is being spent and the smaller daily spends that incrementally add up

 - do not take investment advice and product recommendations from social media.
 At this point, you would not have the knowledge to evaluate products.
 There are a lot of content that pitch a product, like covered bonds or P2P lending, solely to get you to sign-up using affiliate links.
 Again, a good product does not need to be aggressively sold

 - get into debt for discretionary purchases by spending more than you can afford using credit cards, personal loans and app-based credit lines.
 The EMI trap is a real danger